-- Updated health care cost trend rates for Medicare Part A premiums as of the December 31, 2018 measurement date - Total covered payroll for the initial projection year consists of the covered payroll of the active membership present on the valuation date and the covered payroll of future plan members assumed to be hired during the year.
-In subsequent projection years, total covered payroll was assumed to increase annually at a rate of 3.50%. - Employer contributions were assumed to be made at rates equal to the fixed statutory rates specified in law and effective as of the measurement date. - Employer contributions and the amount of total service costs for future plan members were based upon a process used by the plan to estimate future actuarially determined contributions assuming an analogous future plan member growth rate. - Transfers of a portion of purchase service agreements intended to cover the costs associated with OPEB benefits were estimated and included in the projections. - Benefit payments and contributions were assumed to be made at the end of the month.
+- Updated health care cost trend rates for Medicare Part A premiums as of the December 31, 2019 measurement date - Total covered payroll for the initial projection year consists of the covered payroll of the active membership present on the valuation date and the covered payroll of future plan members assumed to be hired during the year.
+In subsequent projection years, total covered payroll was assumed to increase annually at a rate of 3.50%. - Employer contributions were assumed to be made at rates equal to the fixed statutory rates specified in law and effective as of the measurement date. - Employer contributions and the amount of total service costs for future plan members were based upon a process used by the plan to estimate future actuarially determined contributions assuming an analogous future plan member growth rate. - Benefit payments and contributions were assumed to be made at the end of the month.

 Based on the above assumptions and methods, the projection test indicates the DPS HCTF's fiduciary net position was projected to make all projected future benefit payments of current members.
 Therefore, the long-term expected rate of return of 7.25% on OPEB plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability.
 The discount rate determination does not use the municipal bond index rate, and therefore, the discount rate is 7.25%.
+There was no change in the discount rate from the prior measurement date.